modmore/docs/en/01_Commerce/v1/75_Developer/Guides/making_custom_products.md

 After running composer create-project, you can navigate into your subdirectory to see 3 new folders: _bootstrap, _build, and core.
 These folders serve a few different purposes.

 - `_bootstrap`: contains a file, index.php, to get your workspace setup.
 It will register your module within Commerce, set up system settings (located inside `_build/data/settings.php`), and configure namespaces.
 - `_build`: contains two primary files: build.schema.php and build.transport.php.
-The build schema file parses your schema which can contain definitions to extend built in commerce objects as well as making custom tables.
+The build schema file parses your schema which can contain definitions to extend built in commerce objects (such as the product we are making) as well as making custom tables.
 The build transport file is used when you are ready to build a transport package of your module.
-- `core/components/commerce_doodleproduct`: contains everything that makes the module work.
+- `core/components/commerce_doodleproduct`: contains everything that makes the module work, such as src, model, and lexicons.
 This is where you will spend most of your time developing your module.

-Uou will need to transfer these folder into your MODX installation's root directory.
+You will need to transfer these folder into your MODX installation's root directory.

 ### Package Details